Ocracoke, North Carolina: History

 The state assembly established Pilot Town in 1715.
 Throughout the mid-to-late 18th century, the island was home to a number of especially skilled schooner pilots who could get smaller ships through the inlet to Pamlico Sound.
 As population increased on the mainland, demand increased for shipment of goods from ocean-going vessels.
 Warehouses were built to hold goods off-loaded from larger ships offshore and then loaded onto smaller schooners to be delivered to plantations and towns along the mainland rivers.

 By the late 19th century, the shipping business was gone, and the United States Life-Saving Service became a major source of steady income for local men.
 Fishing became more important to the livelihood of the area, including charters for tourists.

 The Ocracoke Historic District, Ocracoke Light Station, and Salter-Battle Hunting and Fishing Lodge are listed on the National Register of Historic Places.
 Major hurricanes struck the island in August and September 1933, September 1944, and August 1949.
 The first-person accounts of these storms were recorded on the walls of the "Hurricane House".

 Ocracoke continues to suffer frequent storm damage, including the recent Hurricane Dorian in 2019, which destroyed approximately 1,000 ft of pavement along NC 12.
 Afterwards, Ocracoke Island was closed to visitors for contractors to repair the road and dune line.
 Normal access was restored as of December 5, 2019.

-The island population has experienced significant and steady growth, with new business permits being issued and the construction of new housing.